MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/01_Grounds.md

 ### Common Ground

 The largest section spreads outward from the center - a sprawling, organic growth of smaller tents and campfires where common folk gather.
 Here, wandering entertainers practice their acts, the sound of laughter and music mixing with the smell of cookfires.
 Children dart between tents flying makeshift banners, while dogs chase each other through the crowds.

-### The Staging Grounds

-Near the lists, an area has been set aside for competitors to prepare.
-The ring of hammers on armor mingles with the snort of warhorses.
-Pages and squires polish armor that catches the sun like mirrors, while practice weapons clack against each other as knights warm up.

 The whole scene is alive with movement and sound - from the snap of countless banners in the sea breeze to the distant crash of waves against the cliffs.
 The air carries a mix of salt spray, woodsmoke, roasting food, horse, and the sweet summer grass crushed under thousands of feet.
 It's a festival for all the senses, promising spectacle, intrigue, and opportunity in equal measure.